 In 2019, Dr. Anindita Dasgupta delivered the inaugural Musher Lecture on “Evidence-Based Practice in Humanitarian Crises.”
 Drawing on her experience as Co-Investigator of Project ASPIRE, Dr. Dasgupta discussed the process of developing interventions tailored to meet the needs of female refugees and care providers in Jordan and Turkey.
 Her remarks provided a model for how researchers can demonstrate ethical leadership on the frontlines of humanitarian disasters like the Syrian refugee crisis.

-The 2020 Musher Lecture will take place on Thursday, November 5th.
-Dr. Timothy Hunt, Associate Director of SIG, will deliver remarks on “Utilizing Community Engagement to Overcome Co-Occurring Health Crises: Data-Informed Selection and Implementation of Evidence-Based Solutions.”
+The 2020 Musher Lecture took place on Thursday, November 5th.
+Dr. Timothy Hunt, Associate Director of SIG, delivered remarks on “Utilizing Community Engagement to Overcome Co-Occurring Health Crises: Data-Informed Selection and Implementation of Evidence-Based Solutions.”